-The reason we can say this with such certainty is because ever since Lieutenant-general Kiyotaka Kuroda had risen to the position of director of the Hokkaido Colonization Office (i.e. in June 1874) that employed the young Makiguchi, men from the Satsuma clan (modern-day Kagoshima) had made a clean sweep of positions in the territory, monopolizing the administration, and as an official of this Satsuma clique, Police Superintendent Nagayasu Mori who picked up the young Makiguchi and helped him may naturally be considered a man of influence.
-In Otaruku shi ("History of Otaru") (1914; published by Otaru-ku Hakubunsha), Yoshiaki Watabe attests to this monopoly of the Hokkaido administration by men of Kagoshima origins, writing in "Chapter 1:Overview": "Although his achievements may be great, the frank and open disposition of Baron Kuroda not only allows those officials beneath him to have their own way in every matter. but has allowed a skewed culture of nepotism to permeate the administration, with only those from the Satsuma clan advancing to prominent positions.
-Whether a so-called appointed official or one of lower rank, only Satsuma people are able to rise to important posts, and the whole place is full of them, from the officials of the Colonization Office at the top to the employees of private companies at the bottom.
-Thus two camps are formed - those from Satsuma and those not from Satsuma, resulting in an endless litany of problems.
-This is why people call this the period of tyranny by officialdom, despite that fact that these same officials did notch up considerable achievements in the development of Hokkaido.
+The reason we can say this with such certainty is because ever since Lieutenant-general Kiyotaka Kuroda had risen to the position of director of the Hokkaido Colonization Office (in June 1874) that employed the young Makiguchi, men from the Satsuma clan (modern-day Kagoshima) had made a clean sweep of positions in the territory, monopolizing the administration.
+As an official of this Satsuma clique, Police Superintendent Nagayasu Mori who picked up and helped the young Makiguchi may naturally be considered to have been a man of influence.
+In Otarukushi [History of Otaru] (1914; published by Otaru-ku Hakubunsha), Yoshiaki Watabe attests to this monopoly of the Hokkaido administration by men of Kagoshima origins, writing in "Chapter 1: Overview":

+Although his achievements may be great, the frank and open disposition of Baron Kuroda not only allows those officials beneath him to have their own way in every matter, but has allowed a skewed culture of nepotism to permeate the administration, with only those from the Satsuma clan advancing to prominent positions.
+Whether officials are of the higher or the lower rank, only Satsuma people are able to rise to important posts, and the whole place is full of them, from the officials of the Colonization Office at the top to the employees of private companies at the bottom.
+Thus two camps are formed-those from Satsuma and those not from Satsuma, resulting in an endless litany of problems.
+This is why people call this the period of bureaucratic tyranny, despite that fact that these same officials did realize considerable achievements in the development of Hokkaido.
 The evolution of the post of governor of Hokkaido into a tactical weapon used in infighting among the Satsuma leadership also really has its origins in the colonial era.